-Note: 5,019 thousand shares of treasury stock are excluded from the above major shareholders.
-The percentage of shares held is calculated after deducting treasury stock.
+Note: The percentage of shares held is calculated after deducting treasury stocks (4,758 thousand shares).

-(v) Shares granted to the Company's Directors as compensation for duties performed during the fiscal year

-In accordance with the performance-based stock remuneration system approved at the 158th Annual General Shareholders' Meeting held on June 29, 2022, the Company delivered 17,140 Company shares to three Directors other than those who are Audit and Supervisory Committee Members of the Company (excluding External Directors) in June 2023, as performance-based stock remuneration for the 159th term (the previous fiscal year).
+(v) Shares granted to the Company's Directors as compensation for duties performed during the current fiscal year delivered 6,907 Company shares to two Directors other than those who are Audit and Supervisory Committee Members of the Company (excluding External Directors) in June 2024, as performance-based stock remuneration for the 160th term (the previous fiscal year).